Romaq/bigrig-scripts/GAMESERVER.md

    11. While there are other settings to explore, from the Advanced Menu you may select a particular "Game server".
 Naturally, you can't "Update" the server until you "Select game", so do that.
    12. You get a warning you may be prompted for further information, then continue.
    13. For this example, select Minecraft (Java Edition).
+At that point installing the necessary dependencies will begin.
+On this particular server, it requires a Server admin username, the "Wizard, Op" account name you wish to use on the server.
+It will also ask for the server name.
+   14. We are told the server is successfully installed and we can connect.
+You can now quit the consoleconfig running to get back to the prompt.

 ## The following steps are optional.
    1. [^1]...